whg-training/statistics-course/Genes/practicals/Genes across species/Refactoring_makes_code_better.md

 method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.insert.html) can be used to put the columns in at the start - so the last line of the original version (that reorders columns) isn't needed any more.

+The `add_ID_and_Parent()` function follows a different pattern from the other functions we have written: it *mutates its first argument*.

-What's more, written this way, both the main function and the bits used for implementation are easy to test.
+Written this way, both the main function and the bits used for implementation are easy to test.
 Here is a [test using python's unit test module]( (solutions/part1/test_gff.py) to show you what I mean.

 **Note.** If you run the tests, you'll see that in fact my `parse_attributes()` function has a potential bug if it encounters a badly-formatted attributes value that contains an equals sign in the value itself.
 Does this type of input